-Elaborate studies have found out that the consumption of probiotic bacteria can alleviate the symptoms of eczema in infants.
+Elaborate studies have found that the consumption of probiotic bacteria can alleviate the symptoms of eczema in infants.
 This disease is characterized by the red, itchy rashes that occur on the skin of the baby, and it can be reduced by giving your child probiotics.

 6. Gassiness in Children

-Diarrhoea is characterized by frequent passing of stools, which have a liquid consistency.
-Diarrhoea is a symptom that all is not well in the digestive system of the child, so probiotics for babies with diarrhoea are often recommended by doctors.
+Diarrhoea is characterized by the frequent passing of stools, which have a liquid consistency.
+Diarrhoea is a symptom that something is not well in the digestive system of the child, so probiotics for babies with diarrhoea are often recommended by doctors.
 With these supplements recolonizing the gut, the digestive system of the baby starts to work well again quickly.

 Are probiotics safe for infants with infections?
 The answer is a resounding ‘yes’.
 Probiotics are necessary for the re-colonization of the gut by friendly bacteria, most of which disappear because of the antibiotics course administered to the child.

 There are two major sources of probiotics for babies, both of which are listed below:

 1. Probiotic-Rich Foods for Babies

 For newborns, breast milk contains enough probiotics for the digestive system of the child.
 These friendly bacteria colonize the gut so that the digestion of the baby proceeds smoothly.
 Else, infant formulas usually contain Bifidobacterium Lactis, which is also present in breast milk- this can be given to the child on a regular basis.
 For children who are a little older than the age of breastfeeding, food items rich in healthy bacteria can be given.
 Yoghurt is an example of a common food item rich in probiotic bacteria- otherwise, you can opt to give your child baby foods containing probiotics.